-Kindergarten pupils are supervised in the dining hall with Activate until collected by a Kindergarten teacher Reception girls are supervised in the prep gym until collected by a Reception teacher.
+Kindergarten and Reception pupils are supervised in the dining hall with Activate until collected by a Kindergarten or Reception Class Teacher or Teaching Assistant.

-Year 1 and 2 pupils are dismissed at 8.40am and Years 3 - 6 at 8.35am and are taken to the playground area, unless it is raining, then they make their own way to their classroom and make their way directly to the classrooms.
+Year 1 and 2 pupils are dismissed at 8.40am (Teaching Assistant support to the classrooms) and Years 3 - 6 are dismissed at 8.35am and make their own way to their form rooms.
 All teaching staff are in classrooms from 8.35am and staff are on hand in school to support pupils as necessary.